Contents: System requirements, Installation, Usage, Organization and Tips

 $ sudo apt install python3 python3-pip $ sudo -H pip3 install --upgrade pip $ sudo -H pip3 install bomail

 (2) Install and configure a mail retrieval agent such as getmail.
-This is a program that fetches your email and stores it on your computer. bomail expects new mail to arrive in ~/mail/tmp/ (although this can be configured to ~/whatever/tmp) and bomail moves these emails to ~/mail/cur/ once it processes them.
+This is a program that fetches your email and stores it on your computer. bomail expects new mail to arrive in ~/mail/new/ and bomail moves these emails to ~/mail/cur/ once it processes them.
+(But both of these locations can be configured to something else.)
 Main example: walkthrough for installing and configuring getmail.

 (3) Run bomail from the command line: